bjornarveie/HPX_project/README.md

 - [x] Reference implementation with Open MP (write serial code, then add OPEN MP (pragma omp parallel for)).
 - [x] Build release version of both programs.
 - [x] Connect to cluster and see if it works.
+- [x] Install HPX and hwloc on cluster.

 ### Unsolved: